 What is with all the paint on trees?

-You have probably noticed something new in the forests west of Bend on your dog walks and bike rides this Fall; a lot more paint on trees.
+You have probably noticed something new in the forests west of Bend on your dog walks and bike rides this year; a lot more paint on trees.
 This is all part of the West Bend Project on the Deschutes National Forest, designed to restore forest ecosystems, reduce the risk to our community from high-severity wildfire, and provide economic and social benefits to all of us who love the forest.
 We thought we would check in with Tamara Kerr, a Forester on the Deschutes National Forest, to get a better idea of what the paint is all about.